 More and more students are now asking the question of how to go zero waste in college.
 College students typically live extremely busy, stressful, and multitasked-filled lives and now want to make those lives greener.

-This article takes the student on a step by step journey of how to achieve a zero-waste lifestyle within the college environment.
-Packed full of helpful advice and tips this is your one-stop guide to your college life which promises to reduce the stress and increase the enjoyment factor.
+This article takes the student on a step-by-step journey to achieve a zero-waste lifestyle within the college environment.
+Packed full of helpful advice and tips, this is your one-stop guide to your college life, which promises to reduce stress and increase enjoyment.

 Who knows, within this guide, you might even find the path to influence your college to become the change you want to see.